 |Venue||U2 Universal Theatre, Fitzroy, Victoria|

-THE HAUNTED was created by Handspan after a lengthy period of international touring with Secrets (1983-85) through which they found themselves Australian cultural ambassadors.
+The work was created by Handspan after a lengthy period of international touring with Secrets (1983-85) during which company artists found themselves Australian cultural ambassadors.
 This unwittingly assumed mantle revealed their collective ignorance of Australia’s indigenous history, and inspired their interest in newly emerging contemporary perspectives of their colonial past.
-Their experience of discovery itself became the basis of their new play.
+Their experience of discovery, itself became the basis of the company's new play.

 THE HAUNTED was devised by the Handspan ensemble with director Peter Oyston, composer Gregory Sneddon, designer Ken Evans, lighting designer Philip Lethlean, producer/dramaturg Helen Rickards and the original cast.

 The initial stimulus for the work was the story of Derrimut, an aboriginal boy from the Melbourne area.
 His friendship with settler, Willie Watkins in 1836, if it had not been betrayed, was the kind of relationship that might have built a very different Australia.
-Peter Charlton, Melbourne playwright and director, brought the story and the early writings of contemporary Australian historian, Henry Reynolds2 to Handspan and worked with the company to begin to develop a new perspective of Australia's cultural roots towards visualisation on stage.
+Peter Charlton, Melbourne playwright and director, brought the story and the early writings of contemporary Australian historian, Henry Reynolds 1 to Handspan and worked with the company to begin to develop a collaborative perspective of Australia's cultural roots towards its visualisation on stage.

-The project was further influenced by the emerging review of Australia’s colonial and pre-colonial history that was brought to public recognition and debate during Victoria’s Sesquicentenary (1985) and the, then forthcoming, Australian Bicentenary commemorations (1988).
+The project was further influenced by the emerging review of Australia’s colonial and pre-colonial history that was brought to public recognition and debate during Victoria’s Sesquicentenary celebrations (1985) and the, then forthcoming, Australian Bicentenary commemorations (1988).

 This process substantially altered the play’s evolution.
 Charlton was no longer interested in the work, and it became, in Oyston’s words:

-Handspan artists, Oyston and composer, Greg Sneddon spent two weeks in Australia’s central desert, in June 1985 where Pitjantjatjara elders, Nganyintja, Ilyatjari and Tjilari shared their traditional culture, stories, bush tucker and inma at Angatja Outstation.
+Handspan artists, Oyston and composer, Gregory Sneddon spent two weeks in Australia’s central desert, in June 1985 where Pitjantjatjara elders, Nganyintja, Ilyatjari and Tjilari shared their traditional culture, stories, bush tucker and inma at Angatja Outstation.
 The Elders generously gave the company permission to reference their stories, memories and landscape in the play, and recorded their voices and music for inclusion in its soundscape.